An Online Movie Jukebox

 The videos are embedded from YouTube.
 You can watch them there too, but if the idea is to keep reading, it’s probably best to watch here—fewer distractions, fewer rabbit holes.

-Wherever you watch, here’s to the pleasure of discovering these films and their performers (with apologies for the ads that pop up).
-And to exploring the little-known histories in Soundies and the Changing Image of Black Americans on Screen: One Dime at a Time.
+Whether you watch here or on YouTube, here’s to the pleasure of discovering these films and their performers (with apologies for the ads that pop up).
+And exploring the little-known histories in Soundies and the Changing Image of Black Americans on Screen: One Dime at a Time.

 Here’s a sneak preview, chapter by chapter.